webpack-contrib/stylus-loader/README.md

 This is especially useful when some of your Stylus variables depend on the environment:

+> **Note**
+>
-> ℹ Since you're injecting code, this will break the source mappings in your entry file.
+> Since you're injecting code, this will break the source mappings in your entry file.
 Often there's a simpler solution than this, like multiple Stylus entry files.

 #### `string`